-As regards to certifications, in the case of foreign suppliers not covered by our internal audit system, we demand Food Safety certification recognized by the Global Food Safety Initiative, namely British Retail Consortium (BRC), Global Good Agricultural Practices (Global G.A.P.), HACCP/Codex Alimentarius or ISO.
+As regards to certifications, in the case of foreign suppliers not covered by its internal audit system, the Group demands Food Safety certification recognized by the Global Food Safety Initiative, namely British Retail Consortium (BRC), Global Good Agricultural Practices (Global G.A.P.), HACCP/Codex Alimentarius or ISO.

-All potential new Private Brand product and Perishables suppliers must be audited in accordance with our internal criteria (common to the three countries where we do business).
-In the case of suppliers who are not located in these countries,
+All potential new Private Brand product and Perishables suppliers must be audited in accordance with the Group's internal criteria (common to the three countries where it does business).
+In the case of suppliers who are not located in these countries, they must be certified according to the food standards of the BRC, the International Featured Standards (IFS) or the Food Safety System Certification (FSSC) 22000.

-^{} In 2017, a further 1,189 inspections were carried out.
+^{} In 2017 a further 1,189 inspections were carried out.

-^{} Corrected figure compared to 2016 in order to exclude the number of inspections (1,078).
+^{} Corrected figure compared to 2016 in order to exclude the number of inspections (1,078.).

-^{} In 2017, a further 3,429 inspections on non-food Private Brand products were also carried out and, in 2016, a further 3,074 were executed.
+^{} In 2017 a further 3,429 inspections on non-food Private Brand products were also carried out and, in 2016 a further 3,074 were executed.